DhruvinSoni30/Delete_Record_Set/README.md

-# Delete_Record_Set
-Delete A &amp; CNAME record set for provided instances using Jenkins pipeline
+# Delete A &amp; CNAME record set for provided instances using Jenkins pipeline